 There will be an instance running in the living lab as backup for those competitors who opt for this solution, so it is not needed to run an instance in the competitor's node during the competition.
 The IP of the evaluator's node will be revealed at the competition.

-5.3 Simple Socket Protocol
+4.3 Protocol specifications

 Once the socket is opened, the communication will be trough textual mode.
 The default port is 4444 (over TCP).